-Don’t talk features, translate features into benefits
+2. Don’t talk features, translate features into benefits

-Features get your techies excited.
-It’s all useful information.
-However, the average customer may not even know what to do with an “upgraded tensile structure and 4×4 overlay.”
-You may need to inform this customer that this feature will “improve their ability to drive more efficiently off-road.”
+Features get your techies excited, but the average customer may not know what to do with an “upgraded tensile structure and 4×4 overlay.”
+You need to inform customers that this feature will “improve their ability to drive more efficiently off-road.”

-Leverage social proof
+3. Leverage social proof

 Like anyone else, they’re drawn to products with the highest number of positive reviews, or those accompanied by testimonials, or those featured by social influencers, or those featured in magazines.
 As shown below from Amazon, customers searching for swim goggles will be much more inclined to purchase one of these three because of the “Best Seller” tag and their visibly numerous and high reviews.

-The way you say things is just as important as what you are saying
+4. The way you say things is just as important as what you are saying

 The attention span of the average human being is down – way down.
 Research has concluded that most people read less than 20% of any given web page.
 If you give people any reason to read less, they will.